klingerj/Joe-Engine/README.md

 ![](Images/deferredFinal.png)

-This particular deferred lighting pass computed lambertian shading and shadows (more info in the [Shadow Mapping](#shadow-mapping) section.
+This particular deferred lighting pass computed lambertian shading and shadows (see the [Shadow Mapping](#shadow-mapping) section).

 ##### Instanced rendering
 The JoeEngine seeks to minimize the amount of GPU draw calls in the main render loop.
 Every frame, before any draw calls are made, a master list of scene entities are sorted by Mesh Component (see the [Entity-Component System](#data-oriented-entity-component-system) section below).
 This allows the engine to render multiple meshes in a single draw call by simply specifying a number of entity instances.